EPAM-JS-Competency-center/azure-development-course-initial/docs/0-creating-azure-account/01-how-to-create-an-account.md

 1. First go to [Azure Portal](https://azure.microsoft.com/en-us/) and hit the sign in button in the top right corner.
-2. Use EPAM email to login.
+2. Use EPAM email (or personal) to login.
 3. When you login you should see the portal.
 ![img.png](assets/portal-starter.png)
 4. Click the blue "Start" button under "Start with an Azure free trial".
 (You can read more [here](https://azure.microsoft.com/en-us/free/))
 ![img.png](assets/start-free.png)
 5. Then click onto "Start free" button on the page.
-6. It may prompt you to login, use your EPAM credentials again.
+6. It may prompt you to login, use your EPAM credentials (or personal) again.
 7. Fill in the information required in the form with your personal information.
-Enter EPAM email.
+Enter EPAM email (or personal).
 Omit the VatID.
 ![img_1.png](assets/form.png)
 8. Hit Sign up button!
 Wait for the form to process your information and you should be redirected to the following page.
 ![img_2.png](assets/you-are-ready.png)